 Trying to figure out where you should apply to college?
-Check out my complete guide on how to choose a school that's right for you and how to figure out what you should go to college for.
+Check out our complete guides on how to choose a school that's right for you and how to figure out what you should go to college for.

-If you just want to start exploring what's out there in terms of college offerings, read my guide to the best college search websites and our breakdown of how long a bachlor's degree takes.
+If you just want to start exploring what's out there in terms of college offerings, read our guide to the best college search websites and our breakdown of how long a bachlor's degree takes.

 Aiming for the top schools?
 Learn how to get into Harvard and the Ivy League.